rakiyah/pdx-crime/README.md

 - Crime data is collected from the Portland Police Bureau's [Open Data](https://public.tableau.com/app/profile/portlandpolicebureau/viz/New_Monthly_Neighborhood/MonthlyOffenseTotals)
 - Geospatial data for Portland neighborhoods is collected from [Portland Maps](https://gis-pdx.opendata.arcgis.com/datasets/PDX::neighborhoods-regions/explore?location=45.540245%2C-122.627185%2C10.98)
 - Python and pandas are used to clean, reformat and concatenate data
-- Transformed data and geospatial data are uploaded to Tableau to create interactive dashboard
+- Transformed data and geospatial data are uploaded to Tableau to create an interactive dashboard

 ## Interactive Dashboard: